-How to delete a WhatsApp message after the time limit
+How to delete a sent WhatsApp message after seven minutes has passed

 - Turn off Wi-Fi and mobile data